Resolutions That Stick: Promoting Healthier Lifestyles Beyond the New Year

 Get to Know Your Patients Better (with Segmented Marketing)

-You can also speak directly to their patients’ personal values with tailored brand messaging on Pinterest, Instagram and other digital platforms.
+You can also speak directly to your patients’ personal values with tailored brand messaging on Pinterest, Instagram and other digital platforms.
 Segmented marketing has been an integral tool for brands in the retail and hospitality industries for years.
 These brands use the data consumers produce when engaging online to craft specific messages that comport with specific users’ wants, needs—even their worldview.
 Web analytics programs like Google Analytics can help health practitioners similarly segment their audiences per relevant criteria.
 Reaching the right patients with the right message is key to keeping their long-term health goals on track.

 “Healthcare is trending toward mapping the patient experience with emerging technology and wearable tech.
 This can also assist health providers to track patient outcomes better,” summarizes Chris LeBlanc, evok’s VP and executive creative director.
 “As marketers, we see a huge opportunity to leverage digital tech to create more touchpoints to engage with patients and track data consumption.
-We will see a major jump in hardware and software in the couple of years that will transform healthcare in ways we didn’t think possible.”
+We will see a major jump in hardware and software in the next couple of years that will transform healthcare in ways we didn’t think possible.”